London to Manchester bus

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 5 hours and 50 minutes to cover the 163 miles from London to Manchester.
-However, the fastest bus only takes 3 hours and 35 minutes.
+The bus takes an average of 5 hours and 36 minutes to cover the 262 kilometers from London to Manchester.
+However, the fastest bus only takes 4 hours and 10 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Because many passengers travel from London to Manchester at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Manchester at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 One of the most important cities in the world, London is where the traditional blends seamlessly with the modern.
 As a vibrant modern city, London has something for everyone.
 For visitors interested in the Royal Family as well as their history, check out Buckingham Palace.
 The palace is open all days in summer, but only on selected days in winter.
 The Tower of London, where the crown jewels are put on exhibition, is also a great spot to check out.
 For fans of history, you might not want to miss out on the famous British Museum, considered by many to be the best museum in all of London.
 The museum currently carries an impressive collection of 8 million historic objects from all around the world, making it an eye-opening destination for many.